gbabeleda/engg-numerical-methods/README.md

 # numerical-methods-engineering

+This repository will cover my attempts at solving numerical methods in engineering problems using python and jupyter notebooks.

+The goal is to create scripts that allow us to solve problems using the specific methods in question.

-I have already taken a course in this during my masters degree, but I lost the course material and the files I wrote.
-I remember getting decent grades in it however.
+I have previously taken a course in numerical methods in my masters degree, ES 204, but no longer recall the lessons and dont have any of my solutions.

-This repository will explore that subject again, and I will create scripts that can solve

-Additionally, I cannot really remember if we covered what are the applications of these methods.

-Im the kind of person who learns the best by seeing the overall context that each method is used, so this repository will contain the following:

-- An explanation of the field, the methods, and how the methods work
-- python code that use these methods to solve problems
-- using that python code in specific applications in fields that I am interested in like Data Science, Materials Engineering, and Energy Engineering
+This repository will be my attempt to rectify that.
+The structure will be based on the syllabus of ES 204.

+When possible, solutions to real world engineering problems will be attempted

 # Outline
 ## Roots of Single Equations